DavidAJohnston/DecentralizedApplications/README.md

 Conclusion
 ----------

-DApps have the potential to become self-sustaining because they empower their stakeholders to invest in the development of the DApp.
-Because of that, it is conceivable that DApps for payments, data storage, bandwidth and cloud computing may one day surpass the valuation of multinational corporations like Visa, Dropbox, Comcast, and Amazon that are are currently active in the space.
+Dapps have the potential to become self-sustaining because they empower their stakeholders to invest in the development of the Dapp.
+Because of that, it is conceivable that Dapps for payments, data storage, bandwidth and cloud computing may one day surpass the valuation of multinational corporations like Visa, Dropbox, Comcast, and Amazon that are are currently active in the space.